Walter Tull

 Walter Daniel John Tull (28 April 1888 – 25 March 1918) was an English professional footballer and British Army officer of Afro-Caribbean descent.
 He played as an inside forward and half back for Clapton, Tottenham Hotspur and Northampton Town and was the third person of mixed heritage to play in the top division of the Football League after Arthur Wharton and Willie Clarke.
-He was also the first player of African descent to be signed for Rangers in 1917 while stationed in Scotland.
+He was also the first player of African descent to sign for Rangers in 1917, while stationed in Scotland.

 During the First World War, Tull served in the Middlesex Regiment, including in the two Footballers' Battalions.
 He was commissioned as a second lieutenant on 30 May 1917 and killed in action on 25 March 1918.

 Early life

-Tull was born in Folkestone, Kent, the son of Barbadian carpenter Daniel Tull and Kent-born Alice Elizabeth Palmer.
+Walter Daniel John Tull was born in Folkestone, Kent, the son of Barbadian carpenter Daniel Tull and Kent-born Alice Elizabeth Palmer.
 His paternal grandfather was a slave in Barbados.
 His maternal English grandmother was from Kent.
 He began his education at North Board School, now Mundella Primary School, Folkestone.

 In 1895, when Tull was seven, his mother died of cancer.
-A year later his father married Alice's cousin, Clara Palmer.
-She gave birth to a daughter Miriam, on 11 September 1897.
+A year later, his father married Alice's cousin, Clara Palmer.
+She gave birth to a daughter, Miriam, on 11 September 1897.
 Three months later, Daniel died from heart disease.
-The stepmother was unable to cope with five children so the resident minister of Folkestone's Grace Hill Wesleyan Chapel, recommended that the two boys of school age, Walter and Edward, should be sent to an orphanage.
-From the age of 9, Tull was brought up in the (Methodist) Children's Home and Orphanage (now known as Action for Children) in Bethnal Green, London.
+The stepmother was unable to cope with five children, so the resident minister of Folkestone's Grace Hill Wesleyan Chapel recommended that the two boys of school age, Walter and Edward, should be sent to an orphanage.
+From the age of nine, Tull was brought up in the Methodist Children's Home and Orphanage (now known as Action for Children) in Bethnal Green, London.
 Edward was adopted by the Warnock family of Glasgow, becoming Edward Tull-Warnock; he qualified as a dentist, the first mixed-heritage person to practise this profession in the United Kingdom.